urbantrout/refactor-css/README.md

 ## Release Notes

+## 0.1.1

+- Bugfix

+## 0.1.0

+- All files in the workspace are now parsed

+## 0.0.2

+- Bugfix/refactoring

-### 0.0.1
+## 0.0.1

-Initial release of Refactor CSS
+- Initial release

 ## Roadmap

-- Parse whole workspace, not only current document.
+- [x] Parse whole workspace, not only current document.
-- Provide text selection of all occurrences for easy refactoring
+- [ ] Provide text selection of all occurrences for easy refactoring
-- Add settings for the user (limits, colors,…)
+- [ ] Add settings for the user (limits, colors,…)